 How to Fix the “No Internet Connection” Error from Google Play Store

 Below are all the fixes for the “No Internet Connection” error.
-You can be sure to solve the error with one of our fixes.
 Let’s dive right in!

 It goes without saying to check your connection to the internet when you get such an error.
 Follow the steps below to turn on mobile data or Wi-Fi connection.